mpous/helium-data-hotspot/README.md

 Once the device is online and the services `packet-forwarder` and `helium-miner` are downloaded and installed go to `Device Variables`:

-* Create the variable for all the services `VARIANT` with your hardware definition (e.g. `DIY-RAK2287`).
+* Create the variable for all the services `VARIANT` with your hardware definition.
+During the test is being used a Raspberry Pi 4 with RAK2287 LoRa concentrator and the `VARIANT` is defined  `DIY-RAK2287`.
 You can find here [the list of hardware compatible](https://github.com/NebraLtd/helium-hardware-definitions).

 * Create the variable for all the services `REGION_OVERRIDE` with your LoRa region (e.g. `EU868`).
 You can find here [the list of LoRa regions compatible](https://github.com/NebraLtd/hm-pktfwd).